KotlinCrypto/.github/profile/README.md

 Cryptographic components for Kotlin Multiplatform.

-Founded in February 2023 by [Matthew Nelson][url-05nelsonm] who was tired of importing massive crypto libraries for 2 or 3 functions.
-So, with a focus on modularity, security and well constructed APIs, a long-term play was made with the creation of `KotlinCrypto`.
+Recognizing a need for native language cryptography for multiplatform, a long-term play was made with the creation of `KotlinCrypto` in February 2023 by [Matthew Nelson][url-05nelsonm].

-Help in building what will hopefully become the go-to place for Kotlin Multiplatform devs and their crypto needs is much welcomed!
+With a focus on modularity (import what you need, not every cryptographic function under the sun), security and well constructed APIs, this organization hopes to become the go-to place for Kotlin Multiplatform devs' cryptography needs.

 Drop a line in [Discussions][url-discussions]!

 [url-05nelsonm]: https://github.com/05nelsonm
 [url-discussions]: https://github.com/orgs/KotlinCrypto/discussions